Dr. Jon Kaiser

 “That feels right,” said Candace.
 “I can do that.
 And my friend will understand.
 But what about the plane travel between Portugal, San Francisco, Boston and back to SF?
 How am I going to get through that?”

-JK: Fortunately, Candace survived the trip without a serious energy crash.
-While the first month of her new job was very intense, she was eventually able to moderate her work effort in such a way that her improvement resumed.
+Fortunately, Candace survived her travel without experiencing a relapse.
+While the first few months of her new job were very intense, she was eventually able to moderate her work effort in such a way that her improvement continued.

-Candace’s ongoing challenge will be to find a good balance between her work activity (sympathetic nervous system) and her healing program (parasympathetic nervous system).
-Successfully finding the right balance between these two parts of the nervous system opens the door toward healing.
+Candace’s ongoing challenge will be to find a good balance between work activity (which triggers her sympathetic nervous system) and her healing program (which strengthens her parasympathetic nervous system).
+Finding the right balance between these two aspects of the nervous system can make the difference between healing or continuing to be stuck in dis-ease.

 Please forward this blog to your family and friends.